What is an Overallotment / Greenshoe Option?

 Demand for the company’s shares

 The underwriters of a company’s shares may exercise the greenshoe option to benefit from the demand for the shares of a company.
-This occurs mostly when a well-known company issues an IPO because many investors will be interested in investing in well-known companies, as opposed to lesser known companies.
+This occurs mostly when a well-known company issues an IPO because many more investors are likely to be interested in investing in well-known companies, as opposed to lesser known companies.
 For example, when Facebook held its IPO in 2012, its shares were in high demand due to the company’s popularity and future potential.
 Oversubscription of the company’s shares allowed it to raise additional capital through overallotment to meet the demand.

 Overallotment can also be used as a price-stabilization strategy when there is an increasing or decreasing demand for a company’s shares.
 When the share prices go below the offer price, the underwriters suffer a loss, and they can buy the shares at a lower price to stabilize the price.
 Buying back the shares reduces the supply of the shares, resulting in an increase in the share prices.
 For example, if a company decides to do an IPO of two million shares, the underwriters can exercise the 15% overallotment option to sell a total of 2.3 million shares.
 When the shares become publicly traded, the underwriters can then buy back the extra 0.3 million shares.
 This helps to stabilize fluctuating, volatile share prices by controlling the supply of the shares according to their demand.